palaseus/Adrenochain/README.md

 ---

-**GoChain**: Advancing blockchain technology through rigorous research, comprehensive testing, performance analysis, security research, and academic exploration. 🚀🔬🧪⚡🔒
+**GoChain**: Advancing blockchain technology through rigorous research, comprehensive testing, performance analysis, security research, academic exploration, and DeFi protocol development. 🚀🔬🧪⚡🔒🏦

-*Current Status: 100% test success rate (567 tests) with comprehensive research infrastructure.
-Phase 4 (Ultimate Research Beast) complete with ZK proofs, quantum-resistant cryptography, comprehensive testing, and perfect test quality.
-Ready for advanced blockchain research and academic exploration.*
+*Current Status: 100% test success rate (700+ tests) with comprehensive development infrastructure, complete DeFi foundation layer, and advanced cryptographic features.
+Ready for blockchain research, development, and DeFi experimentation.*

+**⚠️ Disclaimer**: This platform is designed for research, development, and educational purposes.
+It includes advanced features and comprehensive testing but is not production-ready.
+Use in production environments requires additional security audits, performance optimization, and production hardening.